Metta Certificate in Nonviolence Studies

 Coursework also consists of readings, podcasts, videos, reflection questions and weekly assignments to help you apply the concepts introduced.

 The coursework is asynchronous, meaning you do not need to be online at a certain time each week to complete the course.
 We do, however, move at a group pace of one lesson per week.
-Optional office hours are held once a month on Google Hangouts, and discussions take place via a Google Group.
-For more information, click here to view a preliminary version of the 2015 Certificate in Nonviolence Studies Syllabus.
+Optional office hours are held biweekly on Google Hangouts, and discussions take place via our Moodle learning platform.
+For more information, click here to view a preliminary version of the 2017 Certificate in Nonviolence Studies Syllabus.

 What Course Graduates Say: